Vyshnavi1215/Collections-in-java/README.md

 ArrayList is the best choice if our frequent operation is retrieval.

-but if our operations are adding in middle or removing an element arraylist doen't suit, as it lags performance.
+but if our operations are adding in middle or removing an element arraylist doesn't suit, as it lags performance.

 05/31-